project-imprimis/libprimis/doc/engine.md

 While octree subdivision allows for the inclusion of small pieces of geometry, this is not on its own adequate due to the fact that octree nodes are, well, cubes.
-To allow for maps which have shapes that are not all boxes, Imprimis, like other games in the Cube family, allows for limited, discrete deformation of octree nodes.
+To allow for maps which have shapes that are not all boxes, Libprimis, like other games in the Cube family, allows for limited, discrete deformation of octree nodes.